Learner Driver Guide

 Level 3: Practical driving manoeuvres

 Our tutorial videos are designed to help you learn the core practical driving techniques that make up the driving test.
 Master these manoeuvres and you’ll be well on your way to becoming a safe driver for life!

-Once you’ve passed your theory test and your instructor agrees that you’re ready, you’ll be able to book a driving test.
+Once you’ve passed your theory test and your instructor agrees that you’re ready, you’ll be able to book your practical driving test.
 All you’ll need to do then is make sure you’re prepared for the big day!
-We’ve put together some resources to help you get ready —
+We’ve put together some resources to help you get ready.

 Free Driving Lesson Downloads